 On February 18, 2016, the Board of Directors, upon the recommendation of the Compensation & Talent Management Committee of the Board of Directors (the "Compensation Committee"), approved the MSCI Inc. 2016 Non-Employee Directors Compensation Plan (the "Directors Plan"), a cash and equity incentive compensation plan that was approved by shareholders at the Company's 2016 annual meeting of shareholders.
 The Directors Plan replaced the Company's then existing non-employee director compensation plan, the MSCI Inc. Independent Directors' Equity Compensation Plan (the "2011 Plan").
 The total number of shares authorized to be awarded under the Directors Plan is 352,460, which is equal to the number of shares that remained available for issuance under the 2011 Plan.
-Under the MSCI Inc. Non-Employee Directors Deferral Plan, directors may elect to defer receipt of all or any portion of any shares of our common stock issuable upon conversion of any stock unit or any retainer elected to be paid in shares of our common stock until (i) 60 days following separation of service or (ii) the earlier of a specified date or 60 days following separation of service.
+Under the MSCI Inc. Non-Employee Directors Deferral Plan, directors may elect to defer receipt of all or any portion of any shares of our common stock issuable upon conversion of sary stock unit or any retainer elected to be paid in shares of our common stock until (i) 60 days following separation of service.

 On February 18, 2016, the Board of Directors, upon the recommendation of the Compensation Committee, approved the MSCI Inc. 2016 Omnibus Plan ("Omnibus Plan"), an equity incentive compensation plan that was approved by shareholders at the Company's 2016 annual meeting of shareholders.
 The Omnibus Plan replaced the Company's then existing equity compensation plan, the MSCI Inc. Amended and Restated 2007 Equity Incentive Compensation Plan (as amended, the "2007 Plan").
-Compensation paid to the Company's executive officers historically complied with the performance-based compensation exception under 162(m) of the IRC ("162(m)") by being granted pursuant to the MSCI Inc. Performance Formula and Incentive Plan (the "Performance Plan").
+Compensation paid to the Company's executive officers historically compled with the performance-based compensation exception under 162(m) of the IRC ("162(m)") by being granted pursuant to the MSCI Inc. Performance Formula and Incentive Plan (the "Performance Plan").
 Shareholder approval of the Omnibus Plan constituted approval of the material terms of the performance goals under the Omnibus Plan for purposes of 162(m).
-In light of the final Section 162(m) regulations published in December 2020, which, among other things, eliminated the performance-based compensation exception under Section 162(m), the Compensation Committee determined to cease awarding compensation to the Company's executive officers under the Performance Plan starting with calendar year 2021.
+In light of the final Section 162(m) regulations published in December 2020, which, among other things, eliminated the performance Plan starting with calendar year 2021.